nicholasgriffintn/fosdem-pwa/README.md

 - [x] A page for finding live events
 - [x] A map page
 - [x] A search page
+- [x] A room page with a list of events in that room and a continuous live stream view
 - [x] Data synced automatically from FOSDEM on a schedule, deployed separately [here](https://github.com/nicholasgriffintn/fosdem-pwa-build-data)

 ## TODO